9991426/nike-scraper/README.md

 `heroku ps:scale worker=1`

 Now, the code should be fully running!
-To turn off the dyno, use the following command:
+To turn off the dyno, use the following command in the project directory:

 `heroku ps:scale worker=0`

+Happy shopping! :)